 Why We Love This Recipe

-- Almond and lemon biscotti gets its crunchy texture from being baked twice.
-You first bake it in log shapes.
-Then its sliced and baked again.
+- Almond and lemon biscotti is crunchy because it’s baked twice.
+It’s first baked in log shapes then sliced and baked again.

 - You can make this lemon biscotti cookie recipe without any special equiptment.